 1. Developmental Learning Delays

-2. Over- or Under Sensitivity to Lights, Sounds, Touch, or Tastes
+2. Over or Under-Sensitivity to Lights, Sounds, Touch, or Tastes

-Bright lights and/or loud noises can provoke extreme overreactions.
-The brain’s ability to process incoming physical stimuli functions differently.
-As a result, autistic individuals often becoming easily overwhelmed.
-This informational onslaught can be frightening.
-On the other end of the spectrum, someone with autism may not be able to tolerate sharp food taste and may prefer a bland diet.
-Autistic individuals may not be capable of tolerating touch well, due to an increase or decrease in skin sensitivity
+Those with autism tend to be overly sensitive to sensory stimuli such as loud noises, bright lights, or the feel of certain fabrics, for example.
+The brain’s ability to process incoming physical stimuli functions differently than someone without autism.
+As a result, those with autism often become easily overwhelmed.
+This informational onslaught can be frightening or confusing…or just plain frustrating.
+Some other examples are someone with autism may not be able to tolerate sharp food tastes and may prefer a bland diet.
+Or they may not be capable of tolerating touch well, due to an increase in skin sensitivity.

 3. Difficulty Communicating

 By the time a child reaches 12-15 months old, they should be able to respond to simple commands such as nodding their head “yes” or “no” when asked a simple question.
 At this age, they should be making attempts to say words such as “mama” or “dada.”
 They may even begin to mimic small words they frequently hear such as “yay” or “uh-oh.”
-Children who display symptoms of autism may not speak or they may begin having longer periods of silence, in which they refuse to attempt to communicate with others, even people they love and trust.
+Children who display symptoms of autism may not speak at all or they may begin having longer periods of silence, in which they refuse to attempt to communicate with others, even people they love and trust.

 4. Repetitive Movements and Behaviors

 If you notice that your child often exhibits certain repetitive behaviors that are not appropriately connected to the task they are performing or the environment they are in, you may want to mention the behavior patterns to their physician.

 5. Difficulty in Social Situations